4sTr0J/NLP_Group_02/README.md

 Random seed: 42
 ```

-### Selected Models

-After evaluating all six models using the same common dataset split:

-- The Support Vector Machine achieved the highest accuracy among the machine learning models.
-- The Long Short-Term Memory Network achieved the highest accuracy among the deep learning models.

-Therefore, the SVM and LSTM were selected for final system integration.

----
 ### Six-Model Accuracy Comparison

 All six models were trained and evaluated using the same common dataset split to ensure a fair comparison.